Consumer medicine information

 The concurrent use of aspirin and NSAIDs, including diclofenac, also increases the risk of serious gastrointestinal adverse events.

 To reduce the risk of GI toxicity in patients with a history of ulcer, particularly if complicated with haemorrhage or perforation, and in the elderly, the treatment should be initiated and maintained at the lowest effective dose.
 Gastrointestinal bleeding, ulceration and perforation in general have more serious consequences in the elderly.
 They can occur at any time during treatment with or without warning symptoms or a previous history.
 In instances where gastrointestinal bleeding or ulcerations occur in patients receiving diclofenac tablets, the drug should be withdrawn immediately.
-Physicians should warn patients about the signs and symptoms of serious gastrointestinal toxicity and what steps to take if they occur.
+Doctors should warn patients about the signs and symptoms of serious gastrointestinal toxicity and what steps to take if they occur.

 Combination therapy with protective agents (e.g. proton pump inhibitors or misoprostol) should be considered for these patients, and also for patients requiring concomitant use of medicinal products containing low-dose acetylsalicylic acid (ASA)/aspirin or other medicinal products likely to increase gastrointestinal risk.